droundy/fac/README.md

 For more detail on building fac, see the
 [web page on building fac](http://physics.oregonstate.edu/~roundyd/fac/building.html), which is also in the fac repository as `web/building.md`.

+## License

+Fac is free software, and is licensed under the GNU General Public License, version 2 or later.